A dock_board exposes a single argument that controls

 When you do supply blocks or extensions but still no

-layout, the default Page is auto-populated by
+layouts, the default Page is auto-populated by

-layout = only to override that.
+Pass layouts = only to override that.

 Single-page raw grid

-block/extension IDs.
+The simplest layout: a list (or character vector) of block/extension IDs.
 The shape of the list determines the grid.

 The two rules to internalise: